tariqsyed1/notes-linux/README.md

 - .exe

 ## Usage
-Open the application.
-On Linux, by default it will install to your `/usr/share/applications` folder
+On Linux, by default the application will install to your `/usr/share/applications` folder.
+On Windows, you can find it on your `C:/User/Desktop` folder.

+After opening the app, sign in with your Apple ID.
+You may be prompted for two factor authentication.
+Upon success, the app will open the notes application with your iCloud data.

 ## Getting Started